 So what are you waiting for?
 Raise your eyes to the heavens, grab a ladder and tape measure and take your gardening to a whole new level with a rooftop or balcony garden.
 And for more information on waterproofing that works, ask Healthy Homes or visit www.healthyhomes.co.in

-We are a company in Bengaluru & Kolkata engaged in damp-proofing, waterproofing, concrete repairs, joint sealants.
+Healthy Homes (Satyakala Resource Management & Services Pvt.
+Ltd.) is a company in Bengaluru & Kolkata engaged in damp-proofing, waterproofing, concrete repairs, joint sealants.
 We have a team of skilled engineers with good experience who are there to provide you customised solutions.

 Bengaluru Head Office: 72/12, Nallurahalli Main Road, near Shell Petrol Pump, Whitefield,